Attorney Casey T. Day

 Casey Day joined the Law Offices of James Scott Farrin in 2018 as a workers’ compensation attorney with a strong history in workers’ compensation law for both the defense and plaintiff sides.
 She also has past experience in employment and labor law matters.

-Casey is a member of the North Carolina State Bar, North Carolina Bar Association, and the Virginia Bar Association.
+Casey is a member of the North Carolina State Bar, South Carolina State Bar, North Carolina Bar Association, and the Virginia Bar Association.
 She has contributed over 100 hours of her time to working on legal matters doing pro bono work.

 University of North Carolina School of Law

 Co-founder and President, Labor and Employment Law Society, Dean’s List (four semesters), Pro Bono work

 2010 B.A. in Political Science and Economics

 - South Carolina State Bar

 - Virginia Bar Association